foundation/foundation-sites/docs/pages/prototyping.md

 ---

+## Vanilla Mixin Helpers

+We also provides some extra utility mixins that you can use for your next prototype project.

-## Helper Box Mixin
+### Box Mixin

-This mixin helps you to easily create a square, rectangle or a circle
+This mixin helps you to easily create a square, rectangle or a circle.
+Sass Reference [here](#box)

-#### Box: Usage a mixin

 ```scss
 .foo {